jamiehenzy/CTGA_UNIX_HPC/1_UNIX.md

 ## U4: Finding out where you are

 There may be many hundreds of directories on any Unix machine, so how do you know which one you are in?
-The command `pwd` will Print the Working Directory:
+The command `pwd` will *p*rint the *w*orking *d*irectory:

 	olson27-1:~ kbradnam$ pwd
 	/users/clmuser